OutSystems/AzureARMTemplates/README.md

 # Outsystems Azure ARM templates
 This is collection of quick start templates to deploy the Outsystems platform to Microsoft Azure.

-## Without VNET, without database server
+## Existing VNET and Database Server

 For this set of templates you need a VNET already deployed and a database server reachable from the VMs.